-DPAC fourth most successful venue of its size and type for 2017 season
+DPAC is one of the most successful venues of its size and type for 2017 season

 “Hamilton” will come to DPAC in the 2018-19 season, but venue officials said this week that it no longer is selling season ticket packages for that season.

 DPAC reports that it doesn’t have enough capacity to sell more season ticket packages beyond the ones already in the system.
-DPAC management cites “an unprecedented number of season seats sold this past season” for the 2,712-capacity venue.
+DPAC management cites “an unprecedented number of season seats sold this past season.”

 DPAC will announce its 2018-19 Broadway season on Feb.
 16, unveiling dates for the Tony-winning smash “Hamilton” and the other seven shows in the series.